How To Draw Cartoon Faces Step By Step

 A cartoon face is a mixture of different shapes put together.
 It’s not difficult as long as you focus on each of the shapes individually and break down the process step by step.

 We’ve laid out a 7-step cartoon face drawing tutorial to use when breaking down the construction of a cartoon face.
+Let’s embark on this journey and unleash your creative process!

 Step 1: Plan and Prepare

 The first step when creating a cartoon character is to plan out exactly what this character will communicate through its expression.
-There are a couple of questions you should answer first during this stage, such as how you want the character to look, what expression you’d like it to have, what ethnicity it will be, and whether it is going to be simple or complex. is to plan out exactly what this character will communicate through its expression.
+There are a couple of questions you should answer first during this stage, such as how you want the character to look, what expression you’d like it to have, what ethnicity it will be, and whether it is going to be simple or complex.
+The most important thing is to plan out exactly what this character will communicate through its expression.

 There are a couple of questions you should answer first during this stage, such as how you want the character to look, what expression you’d like it to have, what ethnicity it will be, and whether it is going to be simple or complex.